sbcoder1/sbcoder1/README.md

 ## 📚 **Recent Projects**

 - **[Weather Data Processing and Report Generation System](https://github.com/sbcoder1/My_Learning/tree/main/Weather%20Data%20Processing%20and%20Report%20Generation%20System)**: A real-time weather app using the OpenWeatherMap API to fetch and display weather data with daily summaries and trend analysis.
-- **[System Information Retrieval App](https://github.com/sbcoder1/My_Learning/tree/main/System%20Information%20Retrieval%20App)**: A dynamic rule engine that evaluates eligibility based on conditions, using Python and Abstract Syntax Trees.
+- **[System Information Retrieval App](https://github.com/sbcoder1/My_Learning/tree/main/System%20Information%20Retrieval%20App)**:  A Python-based app that retrieves system information (platform, CPU, memory, and network data) from remote desktops.
+The app processes the data, stores it in a MySQL database, and generates a Word report for easy access and review.
 - **[CinemaHub: The Ticket Booking App](https://github.com/sbcoder1/My_Learning/tree/main/CinemaHub%20The%20Ticket%20Booking%20App)**: A  ticket booking app developed with **Python**, allowing users to book tickets and manage cinema-related activities.

 ---